 Certain vegetables withstand pressure cooking better than others.
 Potatoes, carrots, and other root vegetables are ideal as they can cook for a longer period of time without turning to mush.
 Green beans...not so much.
 Since I'm pretty stubborn and like my green beans with my whole chicken, I was determined to figure out how to cook them together in the Instant Pot along with the potatoes.

 This recipe underwent more tests than usual.
-First, I focused on how to best sear the chicken so that all the seasonings don’t just fall off when it’s pressure cooked.
-Also, as my Instant Pot has undergone some pretty heavy use over the last few years, the surface of the inner pot tends to rip the skin off the chicken if it’s not oiled properly and/or seared long enough; however, if you sear it too long, the seasoning will burn and give the broth and anything in it a burnt taste (yuck).
+First, I focused on how to best sear the chicken so that all the seasonings don't just fall off when it's pressure cooked.
+Also, as my Instant Pot has undergone some pretty heavy use over the last few years, the surface of the inner pot tends to rip the skin off the chicken if it's not oiled properly and/or seared long enough.
+However, if you sear it too long, the seasoning will burn and make the broth and anything in it taste burnt.
 After trying many different variations, I determined mixing the oil with the seasonings and then rubbing them both on the chicken and underneath the skin was the way to go.

 The biggest challenge of developing this recipe was figuring out how to cook the green beans.
-I first put them along the sides of the chicken on top of the potatoes, and they turned out mushy and way overcooked.
+I first put them along the sides of the chicken on top of the potatoes.
+They turned out mushy and way overcooked.
 In fact, putting them anywhere near the broth just turned them to mush.
 I tried balancing them on the trivet on top of the chicken, but they fell through.
-I tried making a net of sorts with the trivet by covering it with tin foil, but it was too hard to keep level on top of the chicken, and they fell off.
-There wasn’t enough room to put a commercially-made steamer basket, so those weren’t an option.
+I tried making a net of sorts with the trivet by covering it with tin foil.
+However, it was too hard to keep level on top of the chicken, and they fell off.
+There wasn't enough room to put a commercially-made steamer basket, so those weren't an option.